DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDraggable/1 Configuration/onDragStart.md

 #include common-ref-eventparam

 ##### field(e.fromData): any
 Custom [data](/api-reference/10%20UI%20Components/DraggableBase/1%20Configuration/data.md '{basewidgetpath}/Configuration/#data') associated with the source UI component.
-Works only for dragging between components.
+Works only for element drag and drop between components.

 ##### field(e.itemData): any
-The item's data before dragging.
+The item's data before the drag operation.
 Note that you should specify the item data manually.

 ##### field(e.itemElement): DxElement
 #include draganddrop-ref-itemelementparam